The section below covers our customer’s most frequently asked questions, based on over 40,000 service calls.

 What are your qualifications and experience?

 Glowcare are proud to be accredited Vaillant UK official approved service Engineers.
 We spend, almost all of our time getting as many Vaillant boilers repaired and serviced as we can.
-This is achieved by being City and Guilds, time-served tradesmen, offering over 25 years of experience working independently, in the gas central heating boiler repair industry, exclusively on Vaillant, Glow-worm and Saunier Duval boilers.
+This is achieved by being City and Guilds time-served tradesmen, offering over 26 years experience, working independently in the gas central heating boiler repair industry, exclusively on Vaillant, Glow-worm and Saunier Duval boilers.

 Our expertise and continued attendance on factory training programmes ensures we can carry-out repairs on faulty, broken or leaking ultra-modern high efficiency boilers.
 These latest models include: Glow-worm Ultracom, Flexicom and Betacom as well as Vaillant ecoTEC pro & plus and ecoMAX pro.